duyyudus/binary-vcs-lite/README.md

 # binary-vcs-lite

 Minimalism version control system for binary data.

-Should work best for graphic data ( model, texture, geometry cache...) as well as non-text files.
+It is designed for versioning asset data in game/3D/VFX industry, in a simple way.

+Hopefully, it can make life easier for TA/TD, without using huge version control system like  Perforce.

 ## Target features